Here at Riderwood there are lots of way to recycle!

 Riderwood Weekly Collections

 General Services Housekeeping collects recyclables twice a week, on Tuesdays and Thursdays.
 Clean plastic containers and metal cans are recycled using the blue BINS; paper is recycled using the blue BAGS.
-Check out the latest Recycle Flyer and Recycle/Trash Collection Handout.
+For details, view “How to Recycle at Riderwood” on Riderwood TV.
+Also check out the latest Recycle Flyer and Recycle/Trash Collection Handout.

 Currently GLASS is not collected because it is incompatible with Riderwood’s contractor’s separation processes.
 But our local Target has bins for recycle near the front doors, one of which is for glass containers.